romene/Naturaily-netlify/_posts/2017-11-28-react-vs-vue---similarities-and-differences.md

 ---
 title: React vs Vue - similarities and differences
 description: >-
-  Both React and Vue have gained a lot of attention and intrest from developers in the past 3 years.
+  Both React and Vue have gained a lot of attention and interest from developers in the past 3 years.
 Here's a brief comparison based on our experience.
 slug: react-vue-similarities-and-differences
 date: '2017-11-28 10:38:01 +0000'